ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 2. If a basic rollup transaction uses 12 bytes, then the average Ethereum block can process **78,125 rollup transactions** (937,5000/12) or **39 rollup batches** (if each batch holds an average of 2,000 transactions).
 3. If a new block is produced on Ethereum every 15 seconds, then the rollup's processing speeds would amount to roughly **5,208 transactions per second**.
 This is done by dividing the number of basic rollup transactions an Ethereum block can hold (**78,125**) by the average block time (**15 seconds**).

 This is a fairly optimistic estimate, given that optimistic rollup transactions cannot possibly comprise an entire block on Ethereum.
-However, it can give give a rough idea of how much scalability gains that optimistic rollups can afford Ethereum users (current implementations offer up to 2,000 TPS).
+However, it can give a rough idea of how much scalability gains that optimistic rollups can afford Ethereum users (current implementations offer up to 2,000 TPS).

 The introduction of [data sharding](/upgrades/shard-chains/) on Ethereum is expected to improve scalability in optimistic rollups.
 Because rollup transactions must share blockspace with other non-rollup transactions, their processing capacity is limited by data throughput on the main Ethereum chain.
 Sharding will increase the space available to L2 chains to publish data per block, further boosting throughput on rollups.